Skip to content

 Retries

-Any node can carry retries: N (positive integer).
-On failure, the runtime wipes the node's runtime subtree (its own node_status/step_index and all descendants') and re-attempts from a clean slate, up to N times.
-User-written $LOCAL data is preserved across retries — that is the whole point of the feedback loop.
+Any node can carry retries: N (a positive integer).
+On failure the runtime wipes the node's runtime subtree (its own node_status, step_index, and all descendants') and re-attempts from a clean slate, up to N times.
+User-written $LOCAL data is preserved across retries — that is the feedback channel between attempts.

 $ref fragments